Skip to content

 What is depression?

-Yes.
-Depression is more common in women than men.
-The reason for this is unknown, but changes in a woman’s hormone levels may be related to depression
+Women are twice as likely as men to experience depression.
+The reason for this is unknown.
+Changes in a woman’s hormone levels may be related to depression

 SYMPTOMS